zer0Trac3/kaliwiki/tools/aircrack-ng_suite/wesside-ng.md

               is hit to stop the program!
 (Optional)

        -p <min PRGA>
-              Determines the minimum number of bytes of PRGA  which  is  gath‐ ered.
+              Determines the minimum number of bytes of PRGA  which  is  gath ered.
 Defaults to 128 bytes.
 (Optional).

        -v <victim MAC>